chromium/chromium/content/browser/webid/README.md

 ## Permission Grants

-As part of the WebID request flow the user often has to grant the RP and IDP special permissions to allow cross-site communications.
+As part of the FedCM request flow the user often has to grant the RP and IDP special permissions to allow cross-site communications.
 This exact UX for granting of these permissions depends on the mode that is used.